How To Feel Peace When Your Husband Is Unfaithful

 You set personal boundaries for yourself.
 Your own trauma may sometimes lead you to unhealthy responses to your husband’s perceptions and behaviors.
 This might include zoning out, punishing, controlling or managing others.
 Examples of personal boundary statements are:

 1. I can choose my responses to my husband’s behaviors.
 I do not have to let my trauma control how I respond.

-2. Instead of shaming him for hurting me, I'll take care of myself in a healthy way.
-After he's earned my trust, I'll share my feelings and needs with him.
+2. Instead of lecturing him for hours for hurting me (which only keeps me in harms way), I’ll take care of myself in a healthy way.
+After he’s earned my trust, I’ll share my feelings and needs with him.

 3. I’ll decide when and how I begin to trust him again.

 4. I’ll work my own recovery, regardless of what he is doing.